rafael-raiser/portfolio_pca/README.md

 Essentially, this is dimensionality reduction.
 We just transformed a 2D problem into a 1D one.

 The same logics can be applied to analyze an arbitrary set of D-dimensional data.
 With the right math, you can extract from your data D unitary vectors (actually eigenvectors) with their respective proportional variance (their eigenvalues).
-The vectors with highest eigenvalues are more suitable to represent the whole dataset.
-If you are starting from a 100-dimensional problem, for example, you could choose to work with the 10 eigenvectors with largest eigenvalues and your representation would probably
+The eigenvectors with the highest eigenvalues are more suitable to represent the whole dataset.

+## PCA for images

+In the case of images of size m x n, We can interpret an area of $m\cdot n$ px², rearranged in a proper way, as a vector with dimension $m\cdot n$.
+For black and white images, each element of the vector contains a number representing the grayness of that pixel; for colored images, each element would contain 3 numbers refering to the ammount of red, green and blue in that pixel (the vector, in this case, would be $3m\cdot n$ long).

+Even for a single colored image of, let's say, 100x100 px², one would have to deal with vectors with 30000 elements.
+Treating a dataset containing a large number of these images would require too much computational effort.
+Here is the point PCA come in action.

+Despite some mathematical formalities, the procedure is simple: one must construct the vectors for each image and, from them, calculate the covariance matrix S. In the following expression, N is the number of images (now vectors), $x_n$ is an individual vector and $\bar{x}$ is the average between all the vectors.

+$$S= \frac{1}{N} \sum_{n=1}^N (x_n - \bar{x})(x_n - \bar{x})^{T}  $$

+Then, one must calcuulate the eigenvectors and eigenvalues of S. The largest the eigenvalue, the most representative to the whole set is the respective eigenvector.
+In other words, the eigenvector with largest eigenvalue is the principal component of the whole dataset.